-Since 1979, Friends’ policy and planning initiatives have driven critical water quality improvements, created new and accessible open space, and changed minds about how the Chicago River system should be viewed as we work to improve it to the benefit of people and wildlife.
+Since 1979, Friends’ policy and planning initiatives have driven critical water quality improvements, created new and accessible open space, and changed minds about how the Chicago River system should be viewed as we work to improve and protect it for people, plants, and wildlife.

 River advocacy remains a key component of Friends' public policy and planning efforts, as river supporters provide a "voice" for the people, plants and animals that depend on it.
 Visit Friends' "Get Involved" page to find out how you can make a difference, and "Who to call?" to take immediate action about river pollution.